DevRitesh08/SQL/Normalization/Normalization .md

 Think of normalization like **organizing your closet**.

-If you throw everything into one big drawer (shirts, pants, socks), you’ll waste space and have a hard time finding or updating anything.
+If you throw everything into one big drawer (shirts, pants, socks), you'll waste space and have a hard time finding or updating anything.

 Instead, you separate them: